junxit/us-congress-bills-116/bill.md

   - **(B)** improve the efficiency and transparency of dispute settlement proceedings;
   - **(C)** remediate the failure to satisfy notification obligations of the various WTO agreements and develop accountability mechanisms to address this issue proactively;
   - **(D)** discipline the use of special and differential treatment for self-declared developing countries; and
-  - **(E)** create new rules and structures that can serve the United States interests while promoting peace, prosperity, and open markets and societies.
+  - **(E)** create new rules and structures that can serve the United States interests while promoting peace, prosperity and open markets and societies.